sanjananana/sanjananana.github.io/pages/resume/README.md

 **University of Maryland, College Park**
 *Bachelor of Science - Computer Science, Bachelor of Arts - Linguistics | May 2020*
 ### WORK EXPERIENCE
+**Photon Commerce |** FinTech startup automating invoicing + payments with AI
+*Product Manager | Mar.
+2021 - Present*
+-	Lead product strategy focusing on AI, SaaS, and end-user experience as second product manager at the company
+-	Delivered and prioritized 5+ features to improve UX of core product by curating competitive analysis + user research
+-	Develop UX research strategy to test recommendations, aiming to improve task success rate by at least 30%
+-	Determine market sizing of uninvestigated opportunity by extrapolating data from industry reports & surveys

 **WhyLabs |** Startup with $4m seed funding working on ML observability solutions
 *Technical Program Manager Intern | Jul.
 2020 - Nov.
 2020*
 -	Established the strategic direction and framework for scaling a rapidly growing AI community, Rsqrd AI